Information Metrics and Possible Limitations of Local Information Objectivity in Quantum Gravity: The Fisher metric and the Born rule

-\textbf{Fisher information and quantum mechanics:} Quantum mechanics comes from several distinct assumptions (see, e.g.,~\cite{Hardy:2001jk}); one cannot derive quantum mechanics from information theory alone.
-However, compatibility with Fisher information does place constraints on the possible form of any rule that converts states to outcome probabilities (i.e., the Born rule in standard quantum mechanics).
-We now briefly outline this logic for discrete spectra --- the continuous case works similarly.
+Quantum mechanics rests on several distinct assumptions (see, e.g.,~\cite{Hardy:2001jk}); it cannot be derived from information theory alone.
+However, compatibility with Fisher information does place constraints on the possible form of any rule that converts states to outcome probabilities, such as the Born rule in standard quantum mechanics.
+We now briefly outline this logic for discrete spectra; the continuous case is merely more technical.\\

-We first assume \textit{Postulate~I}: The possible outcomes of individual quantum measurements are distinguishable values $x_i \in X$ in an overall set of outcomes $X$, and the measurement is statistical: the probability for the outcome to be in a predefined subsets of outcomes $A$ is given by $p_A\geq 0$ such that total probability for $X$ is one.
-This makes the triple $\{X,A,p\}$ a probability space~\cite{Keener:2010The}.
+\textbf{Postulate~I}: \textit{The possible outcomes of individual quantum measurements are distinguishable values $x_i \in X$ in an overall set of outcomes $X$, and the measurement is statistical: the probability for the outcome to be in a predefined subsets of outcomes $A$ is given by $p_A\geq 0$ such that total probability for $X$ is one.
+This makes the triple $\{X,A,p\}$ a probability space~\cite{Keener:2010The}.}\\

 For our purpose with a discrete spectrum, $A$ may be restricted to each $x_i$ without loss of generality.
 Each $p_i$ is assumed to be non-contextual without local hidden variables --- the probabilities $p_i$ are functions only of $x_i$ and perhaps some parameters (such as mass) $\theta_j\in \Theta$ that specify the physical theory, $p_i=p_i(x_i,\Theta)$.

-To estimate the probabilities $p_i$ from frequencies $f_i$, given $N$ samples with $N$ large, the central limit theorem states that the frequency probability is the Gaussian $\exp(-{2p_i}^{-1} N (p_i - f_i)^2)$.
-Thus two probability distributions $p_i, p_i'$ can be distinguished if $\exp(-{2p_i}^{-1} (p_i' - p_i)^2)$ is small.
+To estimate the probabilities $p_i$ from frequencies $f_i$, given $N$ samples with $N$ large, the central limit theorem states that the frequency probability is the Gaussian $\exp\big({-}{2p_i}^{-1} N (p_i - f_i)^2\big)$.
+Thus two probability distributions $p_i, p_i'$ can be distinguished if $\exp\big({-}{2p_i}^{-1} (p_i' - p_i)^2\big)$ is small.
 Hence the quadratic form $p_i^{-1}(p_i' - p_i)^2$ is a natural measure of distinguishability.
 The infinitesimal form $\sum_i p_i^{-1}{d p_i}^2$ is the Fisher distance between two nearby probability distributions.
 Defining a new variable $q_i$ so that $p_i = q_i^2$, which is just a coordinate transformation, the Fisher distance becomes $ds^2 = 4 \sum_i dq_i^2$, with $\sum_i q_i^2 = 1$, i.e., as a metric the Fisher information metric is simply the (scaled) Euclidean metric on a sphere.